Logging¶

 HARP supports multiple log formats to suit different needs:

-LOGGING_FORMAT=json harp start ...
+LOGGING_FORMAT=json harp-proxy start ...

 Questions¶